 Retaining a South Carolina Personal Injury Attorney

-If you have questions regarding the taxable aspects of a personal injury settlement, and/or you need representation for your pending case in South Carolina, contact the Elrod Pope Law Firm today at 803-599-3080 to schedule a consultation.
+If you have questions regarding the taxable aspects of a personal injury settlement, and/or you need representation for your pending case in Lancaster, contact the Elrod Pope Law Firm today at 803-599-3080 to schedule a consultation.

 Thomas E. Pope is a Personal Injury, Wrongful Death, and Medical Malpractice Attorney who practices in Rock Hill, Lake Wylie, and Lancaster, SC.
 He graduated from the University of South Carolina School of Law, and has been practicing law for 31 years now.
 Thomas E. Pope believes in protecting the injured.
 Learn more about his experience here.